Collective Worship Collections

 FAQ -Why are some weeks called “Proper”?

 This is nothing that the school needs to worry about as far as its collective worship is concerned.
 A Proper is simply another name for the 33 or 34 Sundays each year which do not fall in a festival period but are “Ordinary Time”.
 Most of these fall over the school Summer Holidays, but you will see “Propers” occurring particularly at the beginning and end of the academic year, where they are usually counting down to the next main festival.
-The method of counting Propers is quite complex and can vary from Church to Church, but here on this website they are being used by the authors simply to maintain the integrity of the three year rolling plan and should not affect school practice.
+The colour for Propers is green, because this is a “growing time” of learning and embedding teaching.
+The method of counting Propers is quite complex and can vary from Church to Church, but here on this website they are being used by the authors simply to maintain the integrity of the three year rolling plan and should not affect school practice in any way.